With proper care and maintenance, the natural teeth that you have in your mouth will last a lifetime.

 The severity of the damage will impact the action a dentist will take.

-In extreme cases a dentist or surgeon may have to take appropriate action without your consultation, but they will always do the best they can to save your teeth.
+In extreme cases, a dentist or surgeon may have to take appropriate action without your consultation, but they will always act in your best interest.
+If this is the case, the dentist will do the best they can to save your teeth.

-Alternatively, it may well be possible to offer painkillers.
-This can reduce pain, but too allow time for swelling and bleeding to reduce and healing to begin.
-A better assessment can then be made.
+Alternatively, it may well be possible to offer painkillers as a temporary measure.
+This can reduce pain, but also allow time for swelling and bleeding to reduce and healing to begin.
+A better assessment can then be made when you are not in so much pain.

 Infection within teeth is often as a result of decay.